General Model FAQs

 Participating states must implement policy, operational, and system requirements to support the model.
 These include having or obtaining the necessary authority to implement the model, including CMS approval of a state plan amendment (SPA) to enter into a value-based purchasing (VBP) SRA; establishing a standardized State-Selected Model Drug access policy, consistent with the CMS-Manufacturer negotiated Key Terms; carving State-Selected Model Drugs out of an inpatient payment bundle, if necessary; and aligning with their managed care plans by 2026, to name a few.

-For more detail, see Section 3 of the State RFA.
-All requirements will be detailed in the SA.
+For more details, see Section 3 of the State RFA.
+All requirements are detailed in the State Agreement.

 What are the model requirements related to managed care alignment?